TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 # **CODE IMPROVEMENTS**

+* BanList is outdated scrollframe format - just realized it is NOT a hybridscrollframe and needs to be updated.
+Completely forgot about this.

 * Adjust sync leadership structure and restrict sync leadership to the highest rank - if someone inquires who Is Leader and you determine they are a higher rank than you, then do not respond and let them reassess leadership.

 * Replace GRM.SlimName everywhere with GRM.FormatName -- this is to give player the option choose the full name or the slimname, and only force the full name as needed on the backend database.

-* isAltAlreadyAdded function needs to be removed as it is redundant

 * Leverage and/or support the LibAlts library so that the information could be shared with other addons - LibSharedMedia compatibility